Shepherd King · Chapter 5

 Davin listened.
 His System window, unprompted, displayed a new field: Anointing trajectory: Convergent.
 Destination: Court of Shaul.

 The anointing was pulling him toward the throne.
 Not to sit on it—not yet, perhaps not for years.
-But toward it, the way water moves toward the sea: following the gradient of something larger than itself.
+But toward it, the way water finds its riverbed: by yielding to a slope it did not create.

 He packed.
 It did not take long.
 A shepherd’s kit was light: his lyre, wrapped in goatskin.
 His sling and the five stones from the wadi.
 A change of clothes.
 A skin of water.
 His staff.